Göran Kropp

-Lars Olof Göran Kropp (11 December 1966 – 30 September 2002) was a Swedish adventurer and mountaineer, the first Scandinavian to climb Mount Everest without oxygen.
-He made a solo ascent of Mount Everest without bottled oxygen or Sherpa support on 23 May 1996, for which he travelled by bicycle, alone, from Sweden and part-way back.
+Lars Olof Göran Kropp (11 December 1966 – 30 September 2002) was a Swedish mountaineer, the first Scandinavian to climb Mount Everest without oxygen.
+He made a solo ascent of Mount Everest without bottled oxygen or Sherpa support on 23 May 1996, after traveling there from Sweden by bicycle and foot.

 Early life

 In 1972 Kropp's father took him up Galdhøpiggen, Norway, the highest peak in Scandinavia.
 After finishing school, he served in the Swedish Parachute Rangers, where he trained rigorously and met his future climbing partner Mats Dahlin.

 Mountaineering

 In 1988, Kropp traveled to climb his first major peak, Lenin Peak (7134 meters high), located on the border between Tajikistan and Kyrgyzstan.
 Kropp and his companions ascended the peak in a record time of 10 days.

 In 1989, Kropp had hopes of climbing Cho Oyu, but he had no permit.
 Instead, he went to South America and climbed Iliniza Sur (5266 meters), Cotopaxi (5897 meters), Illimani (6300 meters), Huayna Potosi (6088 meters), and Illampu (6520 meters).

 In a 1990 Swedish expedition, he and Danish climber Rafael Jensen climbed Muztagh Tower (7273 meters) in Pakistan.
 The mountain is one of the most difficult 7000-meter mountains in the Himalayas, and their ascent was the fourth of the mountain.

 In 1991, Kropp climbed Pik Pobeda (7439 meters) in eastern Kyrgyzstan.
 Together with Mats Dahlin, Kropp made a summit attempt, but Dahlin was forced to cancel his bid because of illness.
 Kropp continued and reached the top with a severe headache.

 In 1992, Kropp finally obtained permits to climb Cho Oyu.
 In preparation, he climbed with Dahlin in Chamonix.
 While climbing the Aiguille Verte, a stone fell from the top of the ridge and hit Dahlin just below the helmet, at the edge of his temple, killing him.

 Kropp decided to climb Cho Oyu nonetheless, on the grounds that his companion would have preferred that he do so.
 He drove his Range Rover all the way to Nepal.
 At the top, Kropp placed Dahlin's ice axe with an image of Dahlin directed towards Mount Everest.